giankdiluvi/giankdiluvi.github.io/yvr.md

 Fable is also very popular but I think it's... just okay.

 **Ice cream**.
+- Rain or Shine.
+My favorite in town due to its consistency.
+I often find myself trying new flavors and really liking them.
 - Earnest.
-Amazing every single time.
 Their cookies and cream is my favorite.
-- Rain or Shine.
-A notch below Earnest, but their housemade waffle cones make up for it in my opinion.
+- Mister on Robson is more of an artisanal ice cream but it's great.
 - La Glace.
 Their strawberry shortcake is otherwordly.

 **Mexican**.